TalosUVS/Airborne-Disease-Transmission-Risk-Evaluator/README.md

 ### Software:
 - The device runs a local web server that serves the data and predictions.
 The user interface can be accessed through a web browser.
 - The TinyML models are pre-trained and uploaded to the microcontroller.
+- Our model has been trained on a synthetic dataset that evaluates the risk for the Flu.
+Feel free to use your own dataset.

 ### Step-by-step guide:
 1. Connect the sensors to the microcontroller according to the wiring diagram provided.